 All retirement account types offer unique tax benefits.
-Traditional IRAs alleviate your financial burden in the near term by allowing tax-deferred contributions, while Roth IRA distributions can be 100% tax-free if qualified.
-Perhaps you've already built an impressive Traditional IRA but want the additional tax advantages of a Roth IRA.
-Fortunately, you won't have to open a new account and start over if this is your desired path.
-You may instead adjust some or all of your existing pre-tax holdings to a post-tax status by executing a Roth conversion.
-There are no limitations to the size and scope of allowable conversion activities at this time, so you could combine multiple Traditional IRAs at any value into a single Roth IRA if you're so inclined.
-You may also convert your assets in-kind, so you wouldn't have to liquidate your holdings before making the switch.
+Traditional IRAs alleviate your financial burden in the near term by allowing tax-deferred contributions, while Roth IRA distributions can be 100% tax free if qualified.
+Perhaps you’ve already built an impressive Traditional IRA but want the additional tax advantages of a Roth IRA.
+Fortunately, you won’t have to open a new account and start over if this is your desired path.
+You may instead adjust your existing pre-tax holdings to a post-tax status by executing a Roth conversion.
+There are no limitations to the size and scope of allowable conversion activities at this time.
+You may therefore combine multiple Traditional IRAs at any value into a single Roth IRA.
+You may also convert your assets in kind, meaning you wouldn’t have to liquidate your holdings before making the switch.

-Because Traditional IRA contributions and earnings are tax-deferred, any cash or assets would be added to the plan holder's income in the conversion year and taxed in a similar manner as a pre-tax distribution (although no early distribution penalties would apply for conversions that take place before reaching age 59 ½).
-Any future distributions from the Roth account will bear tax-free benefits if the guidelines for qualified Roth IRA distributions are followed.
-Once the process is complete, you may enjoy the growth and distribution of your established assets as if they were held in a Roth IRA all along.
-The deadline for Roth conversion activities in a given tax year is December 31 of said year.
+Because Traditional IRA contributions and earnings are tax deferred, any cash or assets would be added to the plan holder’s income in the conversion year and taxed in a similar manner as a pre-tax distribution (although no early distribution penalties would apply for conversions that take place before reaching age 59 1/2).
+Any future distributions from the Roth account will be tax free if qualified.
+Once the process is complete, you may enjoy your account as if it were a Roth IRA all along.

-Please keep in mind that you may no longer re-characterize your converted cash or assets back to a Traditional IRA.
-As such, we encourage you to conduct as much due diligence as possible and consider all possible factors before executing a Traditional IRA to Roth conversion.
-For more information about your full spectrum of options afforded through self-directed investing, please don't hesitate to give us a call at 877-742-1270 or send us an e-mail at firstname.lastname@example.org.
+We encourage you to consider all possible factors before executing a Traditional to Roth conversion.
+For more information about your full spectrum of options afforded through self-directed investing, please don’t hesitate to give us a call at 877-742-1270 or send us a message through the Client Portal.